-To comply with the applicable marketing regulations, each claim made – directly or indirectly – by the companies must be true in the strictest sense, and the companies must support these claims with documentation verified – or at least supported – by independent third-party experts.
+In order to comply with the applicable marketing regulations, each claim made, directly or indirectly, by the companies must be true in the strictest sense, and the companies must support these claims with documentation verified, or at least supported, by independent third-party experts.

 Customers, especially consumers, are more eco-conscious than ever and are quick to spot misleading claims.
-As companies’ marketing materials are typically made available to the public at large, this entails a high risk of being exposed for non-compliance with applicable marketing regulations.
+As companies’ marketing materials are typically made available to the public at large it entails a high risk of being exposed to non-compliance with applicable marketing regulations.

 However, by complying with this regulation, companies not only protect their brand from potential risks but also demonstrate transparency and integrity, which may well strengthen their brand in the long run.

-That is why we have assisted companies in this area inter alia by assessing their marketing material and developing a Playbook for Green Marketing suited to their businesses.
+This is why we have assisted companies in this area by, among other things, assessing their marketing material and developing a Playbook for Green Marketing suited to their businesses.

 - Public criticism from national supervisory authorities

-- Fines (up to 4% of annual turnover)
+- Fines (up to 4% of the annual turnover)

 - Compensation claims